WebexCC-SA/LAB-21177/docs/Excercise3.md

 - Dial your assigned Dialed Number again and press Option 0.

 - **Result**: The call evaluates Spanish >= 5 and VIP = True.
 The call will successfully route and present to the logged-in agent!
-- **Result**: The call evaluates Spanish >= 5 and VIP = True.
-The call will successfully route and present to the logged-in agent!